kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/04-how-do-i-use-my-eur-account-details/content.md

+# Using your account details
-# How do I use my EUR account details?
+## How do I use my EUR account details?
 ### What are EUR account details?

 These are your very own account details to receive euros (EUR) with zero fees.